Blue Hill

 Docking, Anchorages, or Moorings

 The harbor has become quite crowded, and moorings are strongly recommended.
-The Kollegewidgwok Yacht Club staff can be hailed (“KYC dock” on channel 9, 207-374-5581); they are responsive and will direct you to an appropriate mooring on a first-come-first-served basis ($45 per night; moorings for boats > 50 feet limited).
+The Kollegewidgwok Yacht Club staff can be hailed (“KYC dock” on channel 9, 207-374-5581); they are responsive and will direct you to an appropriate mooring ($55 per night; moorings for boats > 50 feet limited).
+In contrast to the prior policy of first come-first served, the KYC is now accepting reservations for moorings by phone only.

 VHF